VirtuallyCreative/virtuallycreative-core/content/blog/hootsuite-vs-sprout-social.md

 ---
-title: Dashboard Wars: HootSuite vs Sprout Social
+title: Dashboard Wars HootSuite vs Sprout Social
 subtitle: A interesting tale about function of design
 excerpt: >-
   glean awesome insights into your online influence and all from an easy to manage, central "dashboard".